hbolte/ionic-fcm/README.md

 ```
 {
-    "data": {
+    "notification": {
-        "body": "Data message payload with title and body, icon should be displayed correctly.",
+        "body": "Notification message payload with title and body, icon should be displayed correctly.",
         "title": "Ionic Push-Icon Test for Android"
     },
     "to": "doUWXe_5O7E:APA91bHhJ…”